 BLUE LEVEL 1 Introducing Butterfly

-The Blue levels indicate the need for practice of the skills learned and developed during the previous levels.
-Students learn to swim extended distances using both freestyle and backstroke.
-Breaststroke swim to longer distances is also practiced.
-The first control mechanics of the butterfly stroke are also introduced in this level.
+The advanced techniques of freestyle, backstroke, breaststroke and butterfly are introduced.
+Students learn to swim extended distances using both freestyle, backstroke and breaststroke.
+The basics of the butterfly stroke are also introduced in this level.

-freestyle, backstroke & breaststroke enhancement ► introducing butterfly ► introducing stroke rulesBLUE LEVEL 2 Preparation for Squad works
+freestyle, backstroke & breaststroke enhancement ► introducing butterfly ► introducing stroke rulesBLUE LEVEL 2 Preparation for Mini Squad

 At this level, students start to prepare for competitive swimming levels.
-The techniques are perfected to increase efficiency in movement.
-The students cover longer distances swims in both freestyle and backstroke.
-Breaststroke co-ordinated leg kick and arm motion also completed here.
-In addition, the controlled undulation of the butterfly stroke is also practiced here.
+The techniques continue to be refined to increase stroke efficiency.
+The students swim longer distances in both freestyle and backstroke.
+Breaststroke and butterfly techniques continue to be refined.
+Starts, turns and finishes are developed along with more challenging survival skills.

-enhancement of all strokes ► preparation for squad training
+enhancement of all strokes ► preparation for mini squad training

 The DSA Pathway for the Squad Programs aims at preparing students for competitive levels, which is extensive training for participation at inter-club meets and upwards.MINI SQUAD Entry level for Squad Training